amit-mndal/LeetMetric/README.md

-# How It Works
+# ⚙️ How It Works
-* The user enters a valid LeetCode username.
-* On clicking the search button, a GraphQL API request is sent.
-* The application processes the response and extracts relevant data.
-* The UI updates dynamically to display:
+1. Enter your LeetCode username
+2. Click on Search
+3. The app fetches your data using GraphQL API
+4. Displays:
-* Number of solved problems by difficulty
+         * Problems solved by difficulty
+         * Submission statistics
+         * Progress visualization